 Description

-INTERIOR: partially oak lined; further late medieval and 17th century fragments (mounted on rear timber-lined wall) including a Gothic niche and a vaulting corbel, and a panel bearing the initials VL.
+Inside, the summerhouse is partially lined with oak and contains additional late medieval and 17th century fragments mounted on the rear timber-lined wall.
+These include a Gothic niche, a vaulting corbel, and a panel displaying the initials VL.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.